-Magnitude of impact Medium-low
+Medium-low

-The estimated financial impact represents the a single example of requirements to respond to new regulations from the South Coast Air Quality Management District are subject to Rule 1100 for NOx concentration limits.
+The estimated financial impact represents a single example higher compliance costs as a result of new regulations from the South Coast Air Quality Management District are subject to Rule 1100 for NOx concentration limits.
 The estimated cost represents replacement of approximately 40 boilers in our California operations at an average estimated unit cost, of \$450,000.